Nickel Centre: Happy Valley

 The ghost town of Happy Valley, originally known as Spruce Valley, was first inhabited in 1906 by workers from the nearby mine at Garson.
-Not wanting to live in a state of dependency in the company town, they built this smaller town of humble shacks with narrow streets.
+Not wanting to live in the company town, the workers built Happy Valley as their own.
 In 1930, the Garson Mine shut down, and the workers were transferred to the mines at Falconbridge.

-However, due to temperature inversions, the smelter at Falconbridge created severe pollution problems in Happy Valley, as heavy sulphur emissions from the smelter would become trapped in the valley.
-For years, workers suspected that they were being poisoned by pollution, and these fears were confirmed in the 1960s and 1970s as society grew more environmentally-conscious.
-For several years, the community reached a deal with Falconbridge that the smelter would not operate on days when a north wind was blowing.

-By the early 1970s, the roughly one hundred people who lived in Happy Valley were still suffering daily from air pollution produced by the nearby operations of Falconbridge Nickel Mines Limited (FNM).
-After years of pressure to do something about this situation, in the early 1970s the Ontario government facilitated the abandonment of Happy Valley in cooperation with the Regional Municipality of Sudbury and FNM.
-The controversial decision made headlines; it was the first instance in which the provincial government financed the relocation of an entire community because of air pollution.
-Most Happy Valley residents had accepted compensation for their homes and moved away by the mid-1970s, although at least one resident refused to sell his property and remained in the area until the late-1980s.
-Today, the ghost town is off limits to the general public and protected by a large barbed-wire fence.
+Due to temperature inversions, the smelter at Falconbridge created severe pollution problems in Happy Valley, as heavy sulphur emissions from the smelter would become trapped in the valley.
+Workers suspected that they were being poisoned by pollution, which were confirmed in the 1960s and 1970s as society grew more environmentally-conscious.
+The community reached a multi-year deal with Falconbridge that the smelter would not operate on days when a north wind was blowing.
+After pressure was put on the Ontario government to do something about the poisoning via pollution, they began the process of abandoning Happy Valley in cooperation with the Regional Municipality of Sudbury and Falconbridge.
+It was the first occurrence where the provincial government financed the relocation of a community due to air pollution.
+Most Happy Valley residents accepted compensation to leave their homes and moved away by the mid-1970s, although at least one resident refused to leave and remained in the area until the late-1980s.
+The ghost town is currently off limits to the general public and protected by a barbed-wire fence.